-The scandal over MPs’ expenses, which has dominated headlines over a good number of weeks, has posed many moral questions about the jurisdiction of public and private information.
+The recent scandal over MPs’ expenses has posed many moral questions about the jurisdiction of public and private information.
 Even without the revelation of expenses claims, the attempts to hinder the release of members’ claims, and the vilification of those who supported the suppression, (actions which proved the downfall of speaker Michael Martin), may have been evidence enough that there was something rather dreadful to hide.

 Conservative MP Sir Patrick Cormack, approaching 40 years of service, remarked that “The times that we are living in are unprecedented as far as Parliament is concerned.
 What is at stake is the institution of Parliament and its integrity”.
-We witness a brand of secrecy so corrupt that the only way of maintaining any faith in parliament as a ruling body is to preserve that which is already unknown to the public.
+Evidentally, the the only way of upholding public faith in Parliament is by preserving its secrecy.

 In Word and Deed

-What emerged was the familiar discrepancy between words and practice.
-James’ distaste for publicity was made abundantly clear in the first instance during the coronation ceremonies.
+What emerged was the all-too-familiar discrepancy between words and practice.
+James’s distaste for publicity was made abundantly clear in the first instance during the coronation ceremonies.
 Upon a courtier reporting that a large crowd surrounding his carriage wished to see his Majesty’s face, the king’s retort was clear:

 ‘God’s wounds: I will pull down my breeches and show them my arse!’